-The analysis of LC-MS/MS data is challenging because of its large dataset and the potential information of the unknown compounds as well as the limited of reference spectral library.
-Researchers often need to take much time on mapping the landscape of all the interesting compounds from this “black box”, and then move to next step in research MCnebula could assist researchers in focusing on potential markers or interesting compounds quickly by combining full-spectrum identification with machine prediction, visualization of sub-nebulae in a multi-dimensional view, and statistical analysis to track top ‘features’ and find analogues.
-The ABC selection algorithm can summarize a representative chemical class in a dataset and obtain the features to that class, so the overall direction of the study is unbiased.
-Also, it is an effective guarantee for statistical analysis to produce top features for tracing analysis in next step.
-The results of statistical analysis based on feature level may cause bias since the loss of information, filtering on the basis of chemical classes level can prevent the bias in some degree.
-The Child-Nebula, which mapped on the basis of the chemical classes obtained by the ABC selection algorithm, achieved the goal of visualizing the huge untargeted dataset as a single graph.
-Above all, the parameters of the ABC selection algorithm were subjectively adjustable and they should be determined according to the richness of the chemical class of the studied object.
+The analysis of LC-MS/MS data is challenging because of its large dataset and the potential information of the unknown compounds and the limited of reference spectral library.
+Researchers often require much time to map the landscape of all the interesting compounds from this “black box” and then move to next step in research MCnebula could assist researchers in focusing on potential markers or interesting compounds quickly by combining full-spectrum identification with machine prediction, visualization of sub-nebulae in a multi-dimensional view, and statistical analysis to track top ‘features’ and find analogues.
+The ABC selection algorithm can summarize a representative chemical class in a dataset and obtain the features to that class to make the overall direction of the study unbiased.
+Moreover, it is an effective guarantee for statistical analysis to produce top features for tracing analysis in next step.
+The results of statistical analysis based on feature level may cause bias because of the loss of information, and filtering on the basis of chemical classes level can prevent the bias to some extent.
+The Child-Nebula, which was mapped on the basis of the chemical classes obtained by the ABC selection algorithm, achieved the visualization of the huge untargeted dataset as a single graph.
+The parameters of the ABC selection algorithm were subjectively adjustable, and they should be determined according to the richness of the chemical class of the studied object.
 In general, our default parameters used to acquire the chemical classes that are abundant in variety according to the datasets and filtered out those that were too large or too small classes in conceptual scope.

-For identification, spectral library matching is still the main method for LC-MS/MS data because of its high accuracy.
-The general classifying of compounds is also based on it, i.e., the chemical structure is firstly identified by spectral matching, and then its chemical class is evaluated based on the chemical structure.
-Considering the limit of reference spectral library, The classifying technique like CANOPUS34incorporated in MCnebula bypassed the first step of identifying the chemical structure but predicted the possible chemical class even if the exact chemical structure was not known.
-MCnebula combined this cutting-edge technology with ABC selection algorithm and achieve visualization of Child-Nebulae, which make it possible to explore unknown compounds that beyond spectral library.
-We compared the classifying method of MCnebula with GNPS, of which method relies on chemical structure identification.
+For identification, spectral library matching is mainly used for LC-MS/MS data because of its high accuracy.
+The general classification of compounds is also based on it, that is, the chemical structure is first identified by spectral matching.
+Then, its chemical class is evaluated based on the chemical structure.
+Considering the limit of reference spectral library, classification techniques such as CANOPUS34, which was incorporated in MCnebula, bypassed the first step of identifying the chemical structure but predicted the possible chemical class even if the exact chemical structure was not known.
+MCnebula combined this cutting-edge technology with ABC selection algorithm and achieved the visualization of Child-Nebulae, thus allowing the exploration of unknown compounds beyond spectral library.
+The classification method of MCnebula was compared with GNPS, of which method relies on chemical structure identification.
 When different levels of noise were added, the number of classified compounds of GNPS decreased remarkably compared with the stable performance of MCnebula.
 For the actual acquired MS/MS spectra, they were not as good as the reference spectra and contained some noise.
-Indeed ,the reality of MS/MS spectra is much closer to the condition with noise.
-It means MCnebula can resist noise interference in some extent.
-At the end of the evaluation, we examined the accuracy of the identification by MCnebula.
-It confirmed that the accuracy of identification fluctuated around 70%, which was the same as SIRIUS22.
+The reality of MS/MS spectra is much closer to the condition with noise.
+Therefore, MCnebula can resist noise interference to some extent.
+After the evaluation, the accuracy of the identification was examined by MCnebula.
+The results confirmed that the accuracy of identification fluctuated around 70%, which was the same as SIRIUS22.